About Workshop Houston

 Workshop Houston was built on the belief that learning is more than just what happens in a classroom.
 Founded by four Oberlin College graduates in 2003 as a community bike repair shop, Workshop Houston has grown into a well-established youth development agency and important neighborhood resource.
 Using a hands-on, arts-based educational philosophy to respond to the needs of our community, we have served thousands of youth through after school and summer programs that help students to build technical skills, develop a meaningful creative practice, and gain academic confidence.

-Today, the organization’s unique studio/classrooms — Beat Shop (music production), Dance Shop (dance/theatre), Style Shop (fashion/graphic design) and Scholar Shop (tutoring/academic enrichment) — offer underserved young people activities that challenge the mind, stretch the imagination, and foster a love of knowledge and commitment to community.
+Today, the organization’s unique studio/classrooms — Beat Shop (music production), Discovery Shop (computer programming/robotics), Style Shop (fashion/graphic design) and Scholar Shop (tutoring/academic enrichment) — offer underserved young people activities that challenge the mind, stretch the imagination, and foster a love of knowledge and commitment to community.
 The “Shops” offer an innovative age-appropriate approach to education and the arts in fully equipped, specialized resource studios where young people access tools, materials, and instruction that are not available to them anywhere else.
 We are motivated by the knowledge that our students can break the cycle of poverty using the critical assets they develop through the broadened perspective on creativity and education that Workshop Houston offers to its participants.

 To provide youth with creative, technical and educational resources.